x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/sharing-policies/apply-a-sharing-policy.md

 7. Click **save** to apply the sharing policy to the selected mailboxes.

-### Use the Exchange Management Shell to apply a sharing policy to one or more mailboxes
+### Use Exchange Online PowerShell to apply a sharing policy to one or more mailboxes
 <a name="BKMK_Shell"> </a>

 This example applies the sharing policy Contoso to Barbara's mailbox.